Redesigning the bonus engine

 Creating promotions in the bonus engine was complex.

-Teams had to navigate multiple rules, conditions and screens, making it difficult to predict how a promotion would behave once live.
+Teams had to navigate multiple rules and conditions, making it difficult to predict how a promotion would behave once live.
 Due to these issues, the teams relied heavily on manual checks, with many issues only discovered after launch.

 Problem statement